 These past couple of years brought final goodbyes to two incredible people.
 James’ grandmother who he spent hot summers by the lake with and my great-grandfather who taught me how to make the best PB cookies.
 Pieces of them live through us.
 Since we didn’t get the pleasure to meet these significant individuals, we felt the next best thing was to show a piece of their souls left in those summer places that we keep so close to our hearts.

-As we packed up the car, closed the doors and turned the street, all of the memories came flooding back as we ventured through the wilderness.
-The childlike excitement that was smeared across our faces as we got to that certain place where you knew as a kid that you were almost there.
-This trip brought us a different element of vacation rather than you’re typical relaxing on a tropical island or thrill-seeking of exploring a foreign country.
-It’s those feelings you get where you just feel new and at complete peace.
-A place where you are rejuvenated by the atmosphere and the memories that with each step revisit and embrace you like an old friend.
+As we packed up the car, closed the doors and turned the street, the memories came flooding back.
+The childlike excitement you would get when you got to that certain place where you knew you were almost there.
+Our “throwback Thursday” trip brought us a different vacation element rather than relaxing on a tropical island or thrill-seeking of a foreign country.
+A place where you’re rejuvenated by the atmosphere and memories that embrace you like an old friend.

 After settling into our AirBnB, we walked down a street that seemed to be trapped in time.
 I could have painted a picture and it would have been exact to what James saw.
 However, there were slight differences, it wasn’t filled with the sounds of kids riding their bikes up and down the street.
 Or the sounds of the tractor coming up to the barn with mounds of hay.
 Yet it was still perfect.
 We turned down the hill to see an endless road with one tiny house facing us, my great-grandparents house.
 I chewed James’ ear off with how I would ride my bike over the street holes after a rain storm.
 Or all the times I would come out and pick wild flowers.